baumandm/vndbjs/guides/01 Getting Started.md

 ## options.parse

 This option will configure vndbjs to parse the results that VNDB.org provides and make seamless improvements to the data.
 See later sections of the tutorials for examples of the changes

+## options.queryLimit and options.queryInterval

+Vndbjs will allow [queryLimit] requests within [queryInterval] time.
+This is set by default to 20 requests per minute, which maintains a ratio with VNDB's specification of 200 requests per 10 minutes.
+Changes made to these settings should take care to not allow too many requests, as being throttled by VNDB may produce undesireable results.